Multi-Persona Thinking for Bias Mitigation in Large Language Models: Related Work

 \subsection{Bias Mitigation in Language Models}

-Social biases in LLMs originate from multiple sources, such as skewed training corpora, annotator subjectivity, and amplification during fine-tuning \citep{bender2021dangers, hutchinson2020social}.
+Social biases in LLMs originate from multiple sources, such as skewed training corpora, annotator subjectivity, and amplification during fine-tuning \citep{hutchinson2020social, bender2021dangers}.
 These biases can be explicit, involving overt stereotypical associations, or implicit, reflecting underlying statistical patterns in the model's representations \citep{greenwald1998measuring, sep-implicit-bias}.
 Recent studies also show that models continue to exhibit such biases even after safety alignment \citep{ganguli2023capacity, salewski2023context}, making mitigation an ongoing challenge.

-Approaches to bias reduction in LLMs can be categorized by the stage of the model pipeline \citep{gallegos-etal-2024-bias, blodgett-etal-2020-language, li2023survey}. \textbf{Pre-processing methods} focus on refining the training data before the model is built, such as filtering biased text and augmenting the dataset with more balanced examples to ensure fair representation \citep{lu2020gender, garimella-etal-2022-demographic}. \textbf{In-training methods} target the model's learning phase.
-For example, \citet{lauscher-etal-2021-sustainable-modular} modify the model architecture to isolate and control biases, and \citet{ouyang2022training} adjust the training objectives to penalize unfair results. \textbf{Inference-time methods} are used when the trained model is generating a response.
-These techniques include altering the predicted token distribution to steer the output away from biased language or carefully tuning the prompt to guide the model toward a less biased response \citep{chung-etal-2023-increasing, schick-etal-2021-self, gallegos-etal-2025-self, luo2025investigating}.
-Finally, \textbf{post-processing methods} act as a filter on the finished output by directly rewriting or removing biased content after it has been generated \citep{tokpo-calders-2022-text, he-etal-2021-detect-perturb}.
+Approaches to bias reduction in LLMs can be categorized by stage of the model pipeline \citep{blodgett-etal-2020-language, li2023survey, gallegos-etal-2024-bias}. \textbf{Pre-processing methods} focus on refining the training data before the model is built, such as filtering biased text and augmenting the dataset with more balanced examples to ensure fair representation \citep{lu2020gender, garimella-etal-2022-demographic}. \textbf{In-training methods} target the learning phase of the model.
+For example, \citet{lauscher-etal-2021-sustainable-modular} modify the model architecture to isolate and control biases, and \citet{ouyang2022training} adjust the training objectives to penalize unfair results. \textbf{Inference-time methods} are applied when the trained model is generating a response.
+These techniques include altering the predicted token distribution to steer the output away from biased language or carefully designing the prompt to guide the model toward a less biased response \citep{schick-etal-2021-self, chung-etal-2023-increasing, gallegos-etal-2025-self}.
+Finally, \textbf{post-processing methods} act as a filter on the finished output by directly rewriting or removing biased content after it has been generated \citep{he-etal-2021-detect-perturb, tokpo-calders-2022-text}.